Normation/rudder-api-doc/introduction.md

 ### General parameters

 Some parameters are available for almost all API functions.
 They will be described in this section.
-None of them can be used in JSON parameters, and will need to be passed as request parameters
+They must be part of the request and can't be submit in a JSON form.

 #### Available for all requests